dwyl/sleep/tutorial.md

 [github.com/dwyl/app](https://github.com/dwyl/app)
 This means it's easy to
-"lift and shift" the code & tests without needing to waste time with "find & replace".
+"lift and shift" the code & tests without needing to waste time with messy "find & replace".
 <br />

 If you prefer to namespace your app differently, go for it!